This chapter describes the concept of inventories.

 In order to populate the database with inventory information, the following steps have to be performed:

-Application usually connect to the database and read the necessary inventory information.
-An application can decide whether it requires full response information (sensor and datalogger response functions) or just channel information (without instrument descriptions).
-The latter performs faster and some applications do not full instrument information.
+Applications usually connect to the database and read the necessary inventory information.
+An application can decide whether it requires full response information including sensor and data logger response functions or just channel information without instrument descriptions.
+The latter performs faster and some applications do not require full instrument information.

 There are cases when an application should be run without a database connection